DIA

 Icon representing investment goals and financial objectives Goal

-To provide investment results that correspond to the performance of the Dow Jones Industrial Average index.
+The primary investment goal of the SPDR Dow Jones Industrial Average ETF Trust is to provide investment results that, before fees and expenses, correspond generally to the performance of the Dow Jones Industrial Average index.

 Investment Approach and Strategy

-Strategy: DIA employs a full replication strategy, meaning it holds all 30 stocks in the Dow Jones Industrial Average index in the same proportion as their weighting in the index.
+Strategy: DIA employs a full replication strategy, meaning it holds all 30 stocks that constitute the Dow Jones Industrial Average in a proportion that closely mirrors the index's weighting.

-Composition The ETF holds a diversified portfolio of common stocks of the 30 companies included in the Dow Jones Industrial Average index.
+Composition The ETF's holdings consist solely of common stocks of the companies included in the Dow Jones Industrial Average.
+These are typically large-cap, blue-chip companies across various sectors of the U.S. economy.

 Market Position